 \paragraph{Self-supervised Learning} Self-supervised learning (SSL) is a novel learning paradigm where the model is trained to figure out a \textit{pretext} task that learns general but useful feature representations from unlabeled large-scale data.
 Specifically, the principal idea behind SSL is to design a proxy where the answers can be deduced by a portion of the input data, enabling the model to learn representations under its own supervision.
 Thanks to such an advantage, creating the pretext task can alleviate the chronic issues induced by a scarcity of annotated data, especially in medical imaging.
 Further fine-tuning the downstream task via these universally useful features improves the generalization capability, allowing the model to adequately escape overfitting for domain-specific biases.
 A typical example of SSL is the contrastive learning paradigm introduced in Eq.~\ref{eq:contrastive}.

 Gu~\etal\cite{gu2022contrastive} proposed a contrastive domain disentanglement and style augmentation for domain generalization.
 In particular, domain-style contrastive learning is to properly decompose an image into domain-invariant representation and domain-specific modality representation (\ie, style code), whereas a style augmentation strategy enhances generalizability by combining the randomly generated style codes with given anatomical representation to reconstruct new styles' images.
-Meanwhile, Ouyang~\etal\cite{ouyang2020self} devised a superpixel-based self-supervised learning with details in pseudo-label generation for few-shot semantic segmentation.
+Meanwhile, Ouyang~\etal\cite{ouyang2020self} devised a superpixel-based SSL with details in pseudo-label generation for few-shot semantic segmentation.
 By further designing the adaptive local prototype module, they prevent the local information of each class such that it achieves outstanding segmentation performance while improving generalizability.
-Azizi~\etal\cite{azizi2023robust} combines large-scale supervised transfer learning on natural images and intermediate contrastive self-supervised learning on medical images for specific downstream medical-imaging ML tasks, thereby enhancing the data-efficient generalization performance.
+Azizi~\etal\cite{azizi2023robust} combines large-scale supervised transfer learning on natural images and intermediate contrastive learning on medical images for specific downstream medical-imaging ML tasks, thereby enhancing the data-efficient generalization performance.